KIIX̣IN TOURS. Open May 21-September 18 2022

 - Pets are not permitted on the tour.

 - Covid safety measures are still in place for the tour.
-Physical distancing & the use of hand sanitizer when signing in at the float house.
+Physical distancing & the use of hand sanitizer when signing in is appreciated.

 RESPECT FOR THE SITE ▲